68thandMaine/Code-Reveiw-3/ReadMe.md

   ##### `GetAll()`

+ Test to see if you can return an empty list and then test to see if you can return a populated list.

   FAIL:
   >To fail this test, our `public static List<Client> GetAll()` will return a dummy list that is not connected to the database.
-This s because our test database is already an empty database.
+This is because our test database is already an empty database.
 The dummy List<Client> will contain an object in it.

   PASS:
 >To pass this test, our `public static List<Client>GetAll()` will return the test database.
 We replaced the dummy list with a SQL command that returns the test database.